19 June, 2019

 Observe other QA testers during the meeting, note what they do and what role they play in the project.
-This knowledge will be very useful when you finally get your first QA tasks – you’ll immediately know who to ask for help in a given issue.
-And believe me, there will be A LOT of questions at the very beginning so it’s better to get the answer from the right person and not to waste the time of a random QA engineer from a different project who might have no clue what you’re talking about.
+This knowledge will be very useful when you finally get your first QA tester jobs – you’ll immediately know who to ask for help in a given issue.
+And believe me, there will be A LOT of questions at the very beginning so it’s better to get the answer from the right person and not to waste the time of a random Quality Assurance engineer from a different project who might have no clue what you’re talking about.

 Task-focused or chatter?

 While getting to know the people with whom you’re gonna work, pay attention to whether they are more task-focused, or they like to joke around before they get down to business.
-It might seem a bit silly, but this knowledge will pay off during cooperation with every single one of QA specialists in your team.
+It might seem a bit silly, but this knowledge will pay off during cooperation with every single QA tester in your team.
 A typical “task-man” won’t ask you about your weekend plans (which doesn’t mean they are rude), and a “chatter” will tell you all about the movie they’ve recently seen before you even think to ask them about project-related matters.
-Eventually, the bottom line is – all QA testers have to compromise a little bit to adjust to each other.
+Eventually, the bottom line is – QA tester has to compromise a little bit to adjust to others.
 Remember that such differences can result from different human personalities but they can also be a result of a particular culture.

 If you work in an international team, try to find out something about the country where your colleagues come from

 Use this knowledge to reduce the amount of misunderstanding and speed up communication in your Quality Assurance team.
-This approach will allow you to fruitfully cooperate with every person you meet in the project and have a positive impact on the atmosphere in general.
+This approach will allow you to fruitfully cooperate with every person you meet in the project, improve communication skills in the team and have a positive impact on the atmosphere in general.